'you grew up and you sparkled, but why don't you care?'

 "You must think I'm a joke.
 Laugh it up because I know you think I look funny-"

-"Could you just leave me alone?" the maid of honour pleaded.
-She brushed the tears from her cheeks with the bottom of her dress.
-"I really need my alone time.
+She sighed, brushing the tears from her cheeks with the bottom of her dress.
+The maid of honour pleaded, "I really need my alone time.
 Jonathan...please?"

 "Then it wouldn't be fun."

 "You aren't sick, tiger.
-I've known you for so long to know when you're not telling me the truth."
+I know when you're not telling the truth.
+It's obvious."

-"But I am," the maid of honour glared at the polished leather shoes that pointed at her from under the cubicle door.
+"But I am."
+The maid of honour huffed, glaring at the polished leather shoes that pointed at her from under the cubicle door.

 "You aren't," Jonathan stated.
 "Because then you'd be belching over the toilet bowl and not bothering to answer back.
 Heck, you'd even be letting me help by holding your hair up or something-"